TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/ad.md

 ---

 ## **2. What are your weaknesses?**

-**sometimes take extra time to ensure my work is perfect.
-But now I’m learning to balance quality with deadlines.”**
+“Sometimes I take extra time to make my work perfect, but I’m learning to balance quality with timely completion.
+I’m improving it by planning my tasks more clearly — I break the work into small steps and set mini-deadlines for myself.
+This helps me avoid over-focusing on one part and finish my work on time without losing quality.”

 ---

 ## **3. Why this company?
 (Adobe)**

-**Adobe is a global leader in digital experiences, creativity, and cloud-based solutions.
-I admire Adobe’s strong engineering culture, innovation, and the impact it creates through products like Creative Cloud, Document Cloud, and Experience Cloud.
-For a fresher, Adobe provides an excellent environment to learn, grow, and work on meaningful real-world systems.
-The company’s focus on quality, innovation, and continuous learning aligns with the way I want to build my career as a backend developer.**
+“I want to work at Adobe because it’s much more than the ‘Photoshop company.’
+I know the business is built on three major pillars: Creative Cloud, Document Cloud, and the enterprise-focused Experience Cloud.
+What interests me most is the Adobe Experience Platform.
+It uses SQL for its query services and Python for data science workflows, which aligns directly with the skills I’m building.
+It feels like a natural fit for the kind of backend and data-related work I want to do.
+I’m also really impressed by Adobe’s push into Generative AI with Firefly and GenStudio.
+It shows how strongly the company focuses on innovation.
+For a fresher, I can’t think of a better place to learn, contribute, and work on products that have such a huge global impact.”**

 ---
+“What data problems does AEP solve?”

+*“From what I understand, Adobe Experience Platform helps companies bring all their customer data into one place.
+Many businesses have their data split across different systems like sales, marketing, email, or website analytics.
+AEP combines all of this and creates a single customer profile.

+It uses SQL to query large amounts of data and Python for data science work.
+This helps companies give more accurate and personalized experiences to their users.”

 ## **4. Why do you want to work as a Python Backend Developer?**